Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “OK.”

-On the train Ella and Duncan exchanged the stories of their college sessions, Duncan had been quite excited by his, there had been short demos of various game production tools and he had gelled nicely with the others in his group “Fellow nerds.” he said.
+On the train, Ella and Duncan exchanged stories of their college sessions.
+Duncan had been quite excited by his; there had been short demos of various game production tools, and he had gelled nicely with the others in his group, “Fellow nerds,” he said.
 Ella was relieved that Eostre had quietened down a little after the conversation when Duncan and Ella met.
 There were just a few random comments from her on things she noticed as the train went along.

 “I know.”